Trails of Yellowstone National Park: First years as a national park

 Yellowstone's first superintendent, Nathaniel P. Langford, served without salary from 1872 to 1877.
 He also worked without funds, and entered the park only twice in his five years of service.
 Under Langford, no trails were developed, and existing trails were maintained only by their users and guides.

 Trail development by P.W.
 Norris

 Yellowstone's second superintendent, Philetus W. Norris, served from 1877 to 1882.
 His administration, unlike Langford's, had a budget for roadbuilding and trailbuilding.
 In his five years, the park trail system was increased from 108 mi to 204 mi, many miles of existing trails were improved into roads, and wooden signboards were added at many trail intersections and natural features.

 Superintendent Norris added the trail (later a road) east through Lamar Valley and out the park's northeast corner, in 1878.
 He discovered, explored, and cleared a trail over the Washburn Range through Rowland Pass, in 1878.

+In his final annual report, published in 1881, Norris listed five individual foot trails.
+This included the six-mile Terrace Mountain trail, a one mile path leading to Undine Falls (formerly called East Gardner Falls), a one mile trail that led to Monument Geyser Basin, and two short footpaths located in the Yellowstone Falls area.
+Since these trails were never mentioned in any of his previous reports, it’s assumed they were constructed during the 1880 season.